Articles

 Learning to use and abuse Mutability

 I am an old Java man, I never allocated many of my thoughts to reflect on the philosophy of mutability.
 In Java, unlike in other languages, there is no precise control over what is mutable and immutable.
 I never thought of Java objects as having this feature.
 Instead, I would always refer to them as “that Java class that has no setter”.
 “That Java class that cannot be modified once the value has been set up”.
+A very non-scientific wording in an almost scientific world.
+Mutability is the default in imperative languages, and we just do not think a lot about it.
+There is a lack of awareness, and our minds work inertially on the paradigm we have learned.

 An Overview of Polls for (Android) (Mobile) Developers in 2016